Jordan’s ID gets recognition.

 The authentication side of e-ID is probably where the most exciting possibilities lie.

-All of the different official acts to which citizens put their written signatures today can now be authenticated and signed electronically.
+All the official acts to which citizens put their written signatures today can now be authenticated and signed electronically.

 Applications are numerous: